 Spark Hub

-SPARK, Wyndham City Council’s Innovation Hub, has been established as a collaborative space to support and mentor digital, tech start-ups and entrepreneurs, to scale up their concepts and products, to commercialisation.
+SPARK, Wyndham City Council’s Innovation Hub, has been established as a collaborative space to support and mentor creative, innovative, solution driven emerging businesses and entrepreneurs, and digital, tech start-ups, to scale up their concepts and products, to commercialisation.

-SPARK, an integral part of Wyndham City’s Economic Development and Smart City Strategies, focuses on developing an innovative and entrepreneurial based ecosystem within, strengthening of the knowledge economy, and increasing employment, in the region.
+SPARK, an integral part of Wyndham City’s Economic Development Strategy, focuses on developing an innovative and entrepreneurial based ecosystem, strengthening the knowledge economy, and increasing employment, within the region, particularly in Wyndham’s priority sectors of Health, Education, Professional and Technical Services, Manufacturing, Logistics, Construction, Visitor Economy and Agribusiness.

 The aim of SPARK is to create a vibrant hub where member businesses are embedded in an inclusive, collaborative environment that fosters active participation in initiatives which enable accelerated growth.
 Member businesses will have access to business training and mentoring opportunities, relevant state and federal government services, key industry organisations and a dedicated Council officer who will be available to provide support and advice.